 This temper keeps rising.

-You see, it all started with the Soho original, where he roasted animals whole over coals in a sleek basement smokehouse.
-Then, he worked up a temper in the City, and now to complete this open-fire triumvirate, he’s unleashed his temper on Covent Garden.
+You see, it all started with the Soho original, where they roasted animals whole over coals in a sleek basement smokehouse.
+Then, they worked up a temper in the City, and now to complete this open-fire triumvirate, they’ve unleashed their temper on Covent Garden.

 You’ll find it all tucked down a side street off the Seven Dials, in a huge, bi-level space with an outdoor (heated) patio and basement seating overlooking the dough-proving room.
 Just to prove that they make it there.
 Taking note from the theatrical layout of the other two sites, it’s got bar seating snaking around an open kitchen & bar area, with everything pivoting around the huge, bright blue wood-fired oven.

 The deal here is much the same as at the other temper joints: in-house butchered meats that go into steak & tacos.
 The tacos, by the way, are made from beef fat from those in-house butchered meats.
 They’re then loaded with the likes of soft-shelled crab, and pork & pineapple.

 Going larger, you can get hold of everything from rump, to sirloin, to chuck, to adobo, to T-bone, to porterhouse.
 Or, if you fancy something more complex, there are flatbreads loaded with the likes of aged beef skewers with kimchi; goat carnitas; whole burrata; and slow-cooked porchetta.

 The booze orbits around mezcal as the centrepiece spirit, with cocktails including the mezcal negroni made with grapefruit bitters, and the El Gran Humo, whose pineapple & habanero mezcal is offset with some white rum.
 And naturally, there’s plenty of beer on tap.